weijiekoh/libsemaphore/README.md

 Only `witness` is essential to generate the proof; the other data is only useful for debugging and additional off-chain checks, such as verifying the signature and the Merkle tree root.

+### Mixer-specific functions

+**`genMixerSignal(recipientAddress: string, broadcasterAddress: string, feeAmt: Number | snarkjs.utils.BigNumber): string`**

+Generates the signal that MicroMix needs.
+Returns a hex string.

+It returns the Keccak256 hash of the recipient's address, broadcaster's address, and the fee, in order to prevent frontrunning of `mix()` transactions.

+Pass the signal to `genWitness`